 We tend to invite people around to our house rather than visit, generally because it’s easier for James when he has the familiarity of his own den, his own things, and we’ve got everything we need to support him; whereas Phoebe might have liked to go somewhere different, anywhere different, for a change!
 Even family holidays can prove unpredictable, with a simple trip to the beach or to some gardens being fraught with uncertainty!

 As parents, we were able to understand a little better at diagnosis what having a child with additional needs would mean (although in reality we still had everything to learn!)
 For Phoebe, who was five at the time, it just meant her brother was a bit different to the brothers and sisters of her friends.
 As she grew up she noticed the differences more, asked more questions, learned more about her brother, was affected more by living with him.

-One of the ‘A’ levels that Phoebe is currently studying for is Psychology, and this is teaching her even more about Autism in general and her brother in particular; for example about neurodiversity, the idea that neurological differences like autism are the result of normal, natural variation in the human genome, which is increasingly gaining prominence.
+One of the ‘A’ levels that Phoebe studied was Psychology, and this taught her even more about Autism in general and her brother in particular; for example about neurodiversity, the idea that neurological differences like autism are the result of normal, natural variation in the human genome, which is increasingly gaining prominence.

 In all of this, Phoebe rarely complains (although she has her moments), she gets on with life and the challenges that being the sibling of a brother with additional needs brings.
 There are times when she mentions that all of our time and energy seems to be focused on James, and that she doesn’t get enough of our time and focus, and that’s something for us to do better at… to learn from and to change through.